eclipse-ibeji/ibeji/docs/samples/digital_twin_graph/README.md

 The Digital Twin Graph sample demonstrates the use of the Digital Twin Graph Service.

+This sample has two providers.
+The vehicle-core provider handles the vehicle, the vehicle's cabin and the cabin's seats.
+The seat-massager provider handles all of the seat's seat masagers.

 Follow these instructions to run the demo.

 Steps: